 I create small, intimate, abstract paintings on artisan wood, using house paint, acrylic, charcoal and other materials.
 I use an electric sander to erode through layers of paint and wood to create texture.
-This process of doing and undoing is how I control my compositions.
+This process of doing and undoing is how I control color, texture and mood.

 Douglas Welsh / firstname.lastname@example.org

 2016 Scholarship, MFAH Glassell School of Art, Houston, TX

 2019 More Texas Queers than you can Handle (Curated by Bill Arning), Horseshed, UK

 2018 BLOCK XVII, MFAH Glassell School of Art, Houston, TX

 2018 Student Art Show, MFAH Glassell School of Art, Houston, TX